 You won’t reach your financial goals without the right tools.
-That’s why I put together this list of recommended products and services that have helped me on my journey toward financial freedom.
+That’s why I put together this list of recommended products and services that I appreciate or that have helped me on my journey toward financial freedom.

-The links below will provide me with an affiliate commission.
-This commission is at no additional cost to you.
+The links below may provide me with an affiliate commission.
+This is at no additional cost to you.
 If you like what you’ve been reading on the site or hearing on the podcast, purchasing these products is a way to say “thank you”.

 Here are 5 books that have inspired me to action and helped me grow my net worth: